Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_mcp_oauth2.md

 Optional:

 - `cache` (Attributes) (see [below for nested schema](#nestedatt--config--token_exchange--cache))
 - `client_auth` (String) The type of authentication method to use with the exchange endpoint.
-Use 'inherit' to use the same client_id, and secret as in introspection_endpoint.
-Default: "client_secret_basic"; must be one of ["client_secret_basic", "client_secret_post", "inherit", "none"]
+Use 'inherit' to use the same client_id, and secret as in introspection_endpoint. possible known values include one of ["client_secret_basic", "client_secret_post", "inherit", "none"]; Default: "client_secret_basic"
 - `client_id` (String) The client ID for authentication.
 - `client_secret` (String) The client secret for authentication.
 - `enabled` (Boolean) Whether Token Exchange should be enabled.
 Default: false